amplication/docs/docs/getting-started/first-app.md

 - **Delete**
 - **Search**

-By default, ALL these actions are NOT permitted, so we need to decide which actions are allowed for whom.
+By default, ALL these actions are permitted for all roles.
-This is where roles are handy.

 ### Create Roles